 - College of Licensed Practical Nurses of BC

 - BC Society of Medical Laboratory Science

 - Canadian Society for Medical Laboratory Science

-If you have applied for or been admitted to an OL Nursing program, you may be eligible for credit based on an assessment of your prior learning.
-PLAR allows you to earn academic credits for knowledge, training and skills gained through work and life experience.
+If you have applied for or been admitted to a Business and Management Studies program, you may be eligible for credit based on an assessment of your prior learning.
+PLAR allows you to earn academic credits for knowledge, training and skills gained through your work and life experience.